6ix9ine: Legal issues

+Prior to his charges and crimes in his adult life, Hernandez served jail time as a minor for assault and the sale of heroin.

-Child sexual performance charges
+2015: Child sexual performance

 Hernandez was involved in a child sexual performance charge from 2015.
 In October 2015, Hernandez pled guilty to a felony count of use of a child in a sexual performance.
 He was charged with three counts of the offense after a February 2015 incident in which he had physical contact with a 13-year-old girl and later distributed videos of the incident online as part of a music video.
 Three videos are described in the criminal complaint against Hernandez.
 In the first, "the child engages in oral sexual intercourse with the separately charged defendant Taquan Anderson, while the defendant, Daniel Hernandez, stands behind the child making a thrusting motion with his pelvis and smacking her on her buttocks.
-The child is nude in the video."
+The child is nude in the video".
 The other videos show the child sitting on Hernandez's lap while Anderson gropes her breasts and later sitting naked across the laps of Anderson and Hernandez.

+As reported in Rolling Stone, Hernandez told police in 2015, "When she came in she asked me how old I was and I told her I was 18 and I assumed she was older ...
+The way she was asking made me think she was older."
 In a November 2017 interview, Hernandez claimed to have had "no sexual contact" with the girl and denied knowing she was a minor.
 Hernandez also claimed to have been 17 at the time of the incident, though the birth date listed in the complaint against him and in his statement to the police shows he was 18.

+At his sentencing, assistant DA Sara Weiss told the court that Hernandez fondled the child's breasts and smacked her buttocks while she was raped by two other men.

 Under his plea deal, Hernandez must obtain his GED, refrain from posting sexually explicit or violent images of women or children to social media and not commit another crime for two years, among other injunctions.
 If met, the plea deal will give Hernandez three years' probation and he will not have to register as a sex offender; if not, Hernandez could face up to three years in prison.
 In a January 2018 court hearing, it was revealed that Hernandez had failed his GED test, but had his sentencing postponed until April 10, 2018.
 The court date was later postponed, reportedly because the court did not have a copy of Hernandez's GED.
-Prior to his sexual misconduct charges, Hernandez served jail time as a minor for assault and the sale of heroin.

-Due to his continuing legal problems in light of his plea bargain, the Manhattan district attorney's office announced Hernandez could face up to three years in prison and possible sex offender registration for his 2015 case, but he was instead sentenced to four years of probation starting in October 2018, with one clause being that he cannot utter the phrase "Treyway" in public as it was deemed to promote gang activity, as well as 1,000 hours of community service.
-On October 27, 2018, two members of Hernandez's entourage were involved in a shooting in Manhattan and were subsequently charged with gang assault.
+Due to his continuing legal problems in light of his plea bargain, the Manhattan district attorney's office announced Hernandez could face up to three years in prison and possible sex offender registration for his 2015 case, but he was instead sentenced to four years of probation starting in October 2018, with one clause being that he must not promote gang activity, as well as perform 1,000 hours of community service.